 - Referrals for health care.

 Applying for WIC is easy, and those who are unsure if they would qualify are still encouraged to apply.
 To be eligible for WIC in Missouri, participants must be a resident of Missouri, meet income guidelines, and medical/nutritional guidelines.
-If eligible, participants will be given nutrition education, referrals and checks for nutritious foods to buy at local participating grocery stores.
-(See resources below for eligibility information.)
+If eligible, participants will be given nutrition education, referrals and an funds on an E-WIC card for nutritious foods to buy at local participating grocery stores.

 For more information, please contact our office at (573) 324-2111, visit us at 1 Healthcare Place, Bowling Green, or contact us by email.